The Norwich Society

 The award ceremony for the 2021 Design and Craftsmanship Awards took place on 14th October 2021 at The Assembly House.

-The 2021 awards were judged across categories – Housing, Non-Residential, Conservation and Community as well as an inaugural Student award.
+The 2021 awards were judged across the following categories – Housing, Non-Residential, Conservation and Community as well as an inaugural Student award.
 The Sir Bernard Feilden Award was presented by The Norwich Society in recognition of excellence in alterations and restoration of a historic building in Norwich.
 Details of Award and Commendation recipients can be viewed in both list and narrated video form as below: